SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Introduction

-Synthetic Aperture Radar (SAR)~\cite{sun2021spaceborne,tsokas2022sar} has emerged as a pivotal technology in remote sensing, providing numerous advantages over traditional optical sensors.
-Notably, SAR possesses the capability to acquire geographical images under any weather conditions, irrespective of factors such as sunlight, land cover, or certain types of camouflage, as demonstrated in Fig.~\ref{fig:sar_adv}.
+Synthetic Aperture Radar (SAR)~\cite{sun2021spaceborne,tsokas2022sar}is a pivotal technology in remote sensing, providing numerous advantages over traditional optical sensors.
+Notably, SAR possesses the capability to acquire geographical images under any weather conditions, irrespective of factors such as sunlight, land cover, or certain types of camouflage, as demonstrated in Fig.~\ref{fig:sar_current}(a).
 As a consequence of these advantages, SAR has found extensive applications in critical domains, including national defence~\cite{peng2022scattering}, humanitarian relief~\cite{braun2019radar, wegmuller2002envisat}, camouflage detection~\cite{frolind2011circular}, and geological exploration~\cite{ramadan2003use,ivanov2020characterization}.

 With its invaluable benefits, the field of SAR object detection has garnered increasing attention.
-In recent years, there has been a substantial increase in the number of research papers focusing on this field, as illustrated in Fig.~\ref{fig:num_papers}.
+In recent years, there has been a substantial increase in the number of research papers focusing on this field, as illustrated in Fig.~\ref{fig:sar_current}(b).
 Despite the increasing influence, this research area has suffered from significant challenges including limited resources and transferring gaps.

 \textbf{Limited resources. } A significant obstacle in high-resolution SAR image object detection is the sensitivity of SAR images, coupled with the high costs associated with annotating these images.
 This severely restricts the availability of public datasets.
 Existing datasets, such as SAR-AIRcraft~\cite{zhirui2023sar}, Air-SARShip~\cite{xian2019air}, SSDD~\cite{zhang2021sar}, and HRSID~\cite{wei2020hrsid}, typically consist of a singular type of object against a simplistic background.
 Moreover, these datasets are generally limited in scale, potentially introducing bias when evaluating different methodologies.
 Additionally, a notable barrier to advancing research in SAR object detection is the lack of publicly accessible source code, making it challenging to reproduce previous research findings and conduct fair comparisons or build upon existing work.